GaganManjunath/Common-Interview-questions-/README.md

  Qn2.
 String Encryption

         An English text needs to be encrypted using the following encryption scheme.
 First, the spaces are removed from the text.
-Let 'L' be the length of this text.
-Then, characters are written into a grid, whose rows and columns have the following constraints: floor(√54)<=row<=column<=ceil(√54)
+Let 'L' be the length of this text.Then, characters are written into a grid, whose rows and columns have the following constraints: floor(√54)<=row<=column<=ceil(√54)
         Test Case 1:
         s= if man was meant to stay on the ground god would have given us roots After removing spaces, the string is √54 characters long.  is between 7 and 8, so it is written in the form of a grid with 7 rows and 8 columns.